Cormac na Haoine MacCarthy Reagh

-Cormac na Haoine MacCarthy Reagh, 13th Prince of Carbery (1490–1567) was an Irish chieftain who owned almost half a million acres in south west Ireland.
+Cormac na Haoine MacCarthy Reagh, 13th Prince of Carbery (c.
+1490–1567) was an Irish chieftain who owned almost half a million acres in south west Ireland.

 Birth and origins

 Cormac was born in Carbery about 1490, the eldest son of Donal MacCarthy Reagh and his second wife Eleanor FitzGerald.
 His father was the 12th Prince of Carbery.
 His father's family were the MacCarthy Reagh, a Gaelic Irish dynasty that branched from the MacCarthy-Mor line with Donal Gott MacCarthy, a medieval King of Desmond, whose sixth son Donal Maol MacCarthy Reagh was the first independent ruler of Carbery.

 His mother was a daughter of Gerald FitzGerald, 8th Earl of Kildare.
-Her family, the Geraldines, were an Old English.
+Her family, the Geraldines, were Old English.

 Battle of Mourne

 The Battle of Mourne or of Mourne Abbey, also called of Cluhar and Moor, was fought in 1520 or 1521.
 It was part of an internecine strife of the Geraldines of Desmond in which Thomas FitzThomas FitzGerald defeated his nephew James FitzGerald, 10th Earl of Desmond, and succeeded him as the 11th Earl.
 Carbery was drawn into this as Thomas Fitzthomas was allied with MacCarthy's father-in-law, Cormac Oge Laidir MacCarthy.
 MacCarthy therefore led his father's troops against the 11th Earl of Desmond, who was defeated.